 Now, the wearable technology industry grows so fast we can’t even keep up with it.
 If a hearing device sounds new to you, what do you think about the Oculus Rift?
 Or have you heard about smart rings?
 People use these devices for entirely different purposes.
 Hearing devices are for improved hearing (obviously), the Oculus Rift is for a more immersive gaming experience, and smart rings can be used to track health-related metrics.

 A great example of an outstanding wearable technology product is the Mbody Connected Shorts by Myontec.
-With these shorts, you can track everything from heart rate to muscle activity per leg.
-It does this by using EMG (electromyography) to measure everything through your leg muscles.

 What do you think what we’ll be able to measure five or ten years from now?
 Maybe all our clothes will come with these features in the standard edition by then.
 Or you go to the store to buy your own EXO-suit, nobody knows how far it will go and how quickly it will happen.